kleene-project/docs/run/network/ipnet.md

  d763328950a2    strange_moser   FreeBSD:latest   ifconfig           2 hours ago   running   4
 ```

 Perfect!
-Let's try to reach one another:
+Let's try to see if they can reach one another:

 ```console
 $ klee exec hungry_knuth ping 10.2.3.1